DualShockers Definitives — The Top 10 Essential Nintendo Switch Games

 While Mario Kart 8 Deluxe is largely the same game that came out on the Wii U, it is certainly a song played best on Nintendo Switch.
 With obvious performance enhancements and the ability to take the game on the go, Mario Kart 8 Deluxe is still the de facto party game among any good group of friends (or strangers) and is without a doubt an essential for the platform.

-With the two tent-pole games topping the list, Super Mario Odyssey takes a close second to The Legend of Zelda: Breath of the Wild.
+With the two tent-pole games topping the list, Super Mario Odyssey takes a close third to Super Smash Bros.
+Ultimate.
 It’s undisputed among fans of the game and critics that Super Mario Odyssey is one of (if not the) best 3D Mario to date, a tough crowd when considering Super Mario 64 and the Super Mario Galaxy series.
 Thanks to the innovative Cappy-possession mechanic, players are still uncovering gameplay secrets to this day.

 1. The Legend of Zelda: Breath of the Wild